atkm/hugo-site/content/posts/taxi-demand-prediction.md

 ## 4. Models and Results

+### 4.0 Modeling

+Whether to model the variables as continuous or categorical.
+Location and datetime variables need to be treated non-linearly.

 ### 4.1 Summary of Results

 In all models, points with lower counts are over-estimated, and those with higher counts are under-estimated as shown in the residual plots in the following sections.